changeworld/azure-docs.pl-pl/articles/cognitive-services/Bing-Spell-Check/quickstarts/php.md

 ---
-title: 'Szybki Start: sprawdzanie pisowni przy użyciu interfejsu API REST sprawdzanie pisowni Bing i języka PHP'
+title: 'Quickstart: Check spelling with the REST API and PHP - Bing Spell Check'
 titleSuffix: Azure Cognitive Services
-description: Ta prosta aplikacja PHP wysyła żądanie do interfejsu API sprawdzanie pisowni Bing i zwraca listę sugerowanych poprawek.
+description: This simple PHP application sends a request to the Bing Spell Check API and returns a list of suggested corrections.
 services: cognitive-services
 author: aahill
 manager: nitinme